solidrock-technology/docs/docs/guide/events.md

 The event image is shown within event summary cards and on the frontend landing page for the event.
 The image you upload should be high resolution (at least 2000px wide), but no more than 4MB (megabytes) in size.
 Images can be PNG, JPG or GIF.

 ::: tip
 To avoid any automated cropping taking place on the image it should be uploaded at 16:9 aspect ratio.
-This is especially important if your image has text or other critical details embeded in it.
+This is especially important if your image has text or other critical details embedded in it.
 :::

 ### Start Date

 This is the start date and time of the event itself.
-Typically the date that delegates can start to arrive for your event.
+Typically, the date that delegates can start to arrive for your event.

 ### End Date